Burnout Recovery, Stress and Anxiety Solutions with Elena

 Recordings & Podcasts

-The aim is to make complex ideas easier to understand, without turning them into quick tips or soundbites.
-You can listen at your own pace and return to episodes whenever they feel useful.
+The goal is to make complex ideas easier to understand without reducing them to quick tips or soundbites.